 She definitely shouldn’t feel indebted.
-She’d stepped in as a mother figure when his own had been too busy, too unhinged, too dead.
+She’d stepped in as a mother figure after his own had become unable to.
 He would have given her the money for the gallery, no questions asked.
-He’d become a silent partner only because she’d insisted it was the only way she would accept his cash.
+He’d become a silent partner because she’d insisted it was the only way she would accept his cash.

 “You want me to have the artist come in for a discussion?”